 After running the bitsadmin /list command the Command Prompt may stop responding and will not accept user input.

 This may indicate a problem with the BITS service.
-Running the winsock reset (see below) command and restarting the computer may fix this problem.
+Restart the Command Prompt and run the winsock reset (see below) command before restarting the computer may fix this problem.

 Reset the winsock catalog